Pirate FlagPirates and PrivateersPirate Flag

 Episodes 1 & 2

-It’s a “Piratical Review” because, let’s face it, if you’re on this website you aren’t as interested in cinematography, acting, or effects.
+This is a “Piratical Review” because, let’s face it, if you’re on this website you aren’t as interested in cinematography, acting, or effects.
 Rather, you’d like to know which series does the best job of portraying pirates as we expect them to be.

-Once the hulls crash together the pirates board in an all-out attempt to kill the crew and end their resistance.
+A pirate attack begins both series.
+Captain Flint (Black Sails) leads his crew to attack a merchant vessel.
+Some of the men are in scary costume or make-up.
+They bang on the ship and make other terrorizing sounds.
+The gun crews mostly aim at the rigging to disable, rather than sink, the vessel.
+Once the hulls crash together, the pirates board in an all-out attempt to kill the crew and end their resistance.
 The master of the ship is tied to the mainmast as both crews gather to watch him be tortured.
 Flint confines his attention to locating a logbook expected to hold the schedule of a rich treasure ship.

 On Crossbones, the pirate crew attacks a naval vessel to steal the prototype of a chronometer (used to determine longitude), thus depriving the Royal Navy of a potential navigational tool that may seal the pirates’ doom and give any pirate equipped with the chronometer an edge in attacking rich ships and settlements.
+The ships trade gunfire briefly before crashing together and the pirates board.
+Despite heavy resistance, they carry the fight.
+The chronometer is damaged by gunfire.

 Following both attacks, Flint’s ships head to Nassau, the Pirate Kingdom in the Bahamas, while the other heads to a secret location.